 Laurie Burrows Grad on The Giver of Stars (Penguin Random House) by Jojo Moyes:

 “In these times that test us to the limits, I find that listening to books helps me through the long days.
 We are in media overload and the 24/7 news cycle creates more anxiety and stress.
 Listening to audio books, while walking outside, helps me calm the pandemic panic.
-I recently read a wonderful book called The Giver of Stars, written by Jo Jo Moyes, about life in Kentucky in the early 1800’s.
+I recently read a wonderful book called The Giver of Stars, written by Jo Jo Moyes, and set in Depression-era America.

 Laurie’s the author of The Joke’s Over, You Can Come Back Now.